brettauc/SQL-Analysis/README.md

 * Create a `.sql` file of your queries.

-* Create a Jupyter Notebook for the visual data analysis and the challenge.
+* Create a Jupyter Notebook for the visual data analysis.

-* Create and upload a repository with the above files to GitHub and post a link in BootCamp Spot.
 ---